How To Fix Sagging Doors -

 metal door frames have Hinge Mounting Plates.

-These are most often spot welded inside for each door hinge.
+These are most often spot welded (on hollow metal frames), or screwed in (on aluminum frames) inside for each door hinge.
 Hollow metal doors use the same

 Hinge Mounting Plates welded inside the door.